apache/nuttx/configs/sama5d4-ek/README.txt

        will need to install a battery in the battery holder (J12) and close the jumper, JP13.

-    8. Support for HSMCI0 and HSMCI1 is built-in by default.
-The SAMA4D4-EK
-       provides a two SD memory card slots:  (1) a full size SD card slot (J10), and (2) a microSD memory card slot (J11).
+    8. Support for HSMCI0 is built-in by default.
+The SAMA4D4-EK provides two SD memory card slots:  (1) a full size SD card slot (J10), and (2) a microSD memory card slot (J11).
 The full size SD card slot connects via HSMCI0; the microSD connects vi HSMCI1.
-       Support for both SD slots can be enabled with the settings provided in the paragraph entitled "HSMCI Card Slots" above.
+Support for the microSD slot could also be enabled with the settings provided in the paragraph entitled "HSMCI Card Slots" above.

-       NOTE:  For now I am boot off the microSD slot so, unless are booting in a different manner, this HSMCI1 slot may not be useful to you.
+       NOTE:  For now I am boot off the microSD slot so, unless are booting in a different manner, this HSMCI1 slot may not be useful to you anyway.

+       STATUS:  There is an unresolved issue with HSMCI0 as of this writing.
+       No errors are reported so most the handshaking signals and command transfers are working, but all data transfers return the value zero (with or without DMA).
+This seems like some pin configuration issue.

     9. The SAMA5D4-EK includes for an AT25 serial DataFlash.
 That support is NOT enabled in this configuration.
 Support for that serial FLASH can